AltNext/ts-template/README.md

 a base `package.json` file, renovate configuration, tsconfig files for both project and overall, yarn-deduplicate for `yarn.lock` cleaning and a base `yarn.lock` file.

+Replace all instances of REPLACE_ME in this repository with your repository's name when using this template.